BENAZEPRIL (ben AY ze pril) is an ACE inhibitor. It treats high blood pressure.

 Keep out of the reach of children and pets.

 Store at room temperature below 30 degrees C (86 degrees F).
 Protect from moisture.
 Keep the container tightly closed.
-Throw away any unused drug after the expiration date.
+Throw away any unused medication after the expiration date.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.